 Last year, Lewis MacDougall had his first starring role, when he played lead character Conor O’Malley in the award-winning film A Monster Calls – the screen adaptation of Patrick Ness’ novel of the same name.
 Lewis has since worked on two upcoming feature films – The Belly of the Whale as Joey, and Boundaries as Henry opposite Vera Farmiga as Laura, and he made his film debut in 2015 in the cast of Pan, in which he played Nibs.
 We spoke to Lewis about his time filming for A Monster Calls as Conor O’Malley, working with Liam Neeson and his upcoming films – The Belly of the Whale and Boundaries.

-What was it like filming A Monster Calls and how was it seeing your role and Liam Neeson’s finally coming together?
+What was it like filming A Monster Calls as lead character Conor O’Malley and how was it seeing your role and Liam Neeson’s (The Monster) finally come together on screen?

 When I was told that I had gotten the part, I was obviously very excited but I was definitely nervous too because I was still relatively new to acting and this was a big role for someone my age to undertake.
 Also, because so many people loved the book, I didn’t want to let those people down.

-You are currently filming The Belly of the Whale, can you tell us anything about it?
+You have recently filmed for upcoming feature film The Belly of the Whale, is there anything you can you tell us about it?